Centrattic/conversation-continuation/README.md

 * Maybe something to do here is steer against actual phrases the friend-bot has said, like "not good" or "not much better" which come from our conversations
 * OMG!
 Some small evidence that contrast consistency holds??
 Like if I negate alpha for the vector i got that was "sad-ish" friend now becomes happy!
 But super weird since my steering vector has - for sad directions and + for happy directions, so perhaps I messed up my sign somehwere -- this seems plausible, just can't see where here.
 CHECK THIS.
 Also maybe have separate coefficients for how much of positive vs. negative vectors to add in (like not just a single alpha, this seems maybe good to tune too).
 * Just realized I have openAI API key, can use 4o-mini as an AI rater (will need to do this for RL) anyway
+* Suggestion from Gemini which I had kind of thought about earlier and makes a lot of sense actually:
+ > The solution is to give the model a cleaner, more targeted signal.
+Instead of broad emotional categories, use contrast pairs that are as similar as possible except for the one concept you want to steer.
+This minimizes the influence of correlated features."
+>
+> steer_dict = {
+>
+>    "Statement: Today was a good day.": 1.0,
+>    "Statement: Today was a bad day.": -1.0,
+>
+>    "His outlook is positive.": 1.0,
+>   "His outlook is negative.": -1.0,
+>
+>   "The feeling is joy.": 1.0,
+>    "The feeling is sadness.": -1.0,
+>}
+>
+> By making the contrast pairs almost identical, you force the resulting vector (v_good - v_bad) to be much more purely about the semantic difference between "good" and "bad," and less about intensity, syntax, or other noise.
+This should give you a more reliable steering vector that behaves as expected when you apply a positive or negative alpha.
+* Ok so just added the two alphas, going to run tuning again.
+This time I have clear contrast pairs, and I'm just starting by tuning the same alpha for both so I can actually run a controlled comparison here for clean contrast pairs vs. non-clean pairs.
+Also definitely add using 4o to rate coherence pretty soon.

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: